Ghasak/nvim/docs/Fundamentals.md

 ### How it works

-1. Enter the first line, delimiting columns by the | symbol.
-The plugin reacts by inserting spaces between the text and the separator if you omit them:
+1. Enter the first line, separating columns using the pipe symbol.
+The plugin responds by inserting spaces between the text and the separator if they are
+   omitted:

 ```shell
 | name | address | phone |
 ```

-2. In the second line (without leaving Insert mode), enter | twice.
-The plugin will write a properly formatted horizontal line:
+2. In the second line, type "||" twice to create a properly formatted horizontal line.

 ```shell
 | name | address | phone |
 |------+---------+-------|
 ```

-3. When you enter the subsequent lines, the plugin will automatically adjust the formatting to match the text you’re entering every time you press |:
+3. When you type in the subsequent lines, the plugin will automatically adjust its formatting to match the text that you're typing each time you press "|".

 | name                        | address             | phone                                          |
 | --------------------------- | ------------------- | ---------------------------------------------- |